-Those who met me know how addicted I am to everything related to bullet journaling, in addition to being a stationery junkie.
+Those who met me know how crazy I am about everything related to bullet journaling, in addition to being a stationery junkie.
 It started as a love-hate relationship – I have absolutely zero talent in the drawing department, and setting up each notebook was an enormous challenge.
-Now, after over two years into journaling, I’m organizing my whole life via my beloved bujo.
+Now, after over two years into journaling, I’m organizing my whole life via my beloved bujo-planner creation.
 It still doesn’t look as appealing as all the artsy ones you can find on Instagram, but it’s useful which is what matters the most.

 Using my bujo to plan our trips was a no-brainer.
 I’ve tried lots of different travel setups.
 Some of them proved really useful, some didn’t work at all.
 At this point in time, I am proud to say that I’ve developed a travel planning system that works (at least for me 🙂 ).
 Here are my best and the worst bullet journal travel spreads.